-Post-doc researcher in the group led by Prof. Nicasio Mancini at the Laboratory of Microbiology and Virology, Università Vita-Salute San Raffaele.
+Roberto is a Post-doc researcher in the group led by Prof. Nicasio Mancini at the Laboratory of Microbiology and Virology, Università Vita-Salute San Raffaele.
 He obtained his Ph.D. in Molecular Medicine working on microbiota analysis.
 In particular, he has been involved in several studies that have investigated the role of microbiota in the pathogenesis and the development of different pathologies, such as prostate cancer, non-obstructive idiopathic azoospermia, bladder cancer, Lynch syndrome, multiple sclerosis and multiple myeloma.
 As a result of these studies, he published several papers on these topics on high impact factor journals.

-Recently, he focused on sequencing SARS-CoV-2 virus.
+Since 2020, he focused also on sequencing adnd study of SARS-CoV-2 virus.